jmosbacher/eve-panel/README.rst

-Dynamically create an httpx based client for any Eve api that uses Param for type enforcement and Panel for GUIs.
+Dynamically create an httpx based client for any Eve api.
+Uses Param + Cerberus for type enforcement and Panel for GUIs.
 This is just a prototype package,features will slowly be added as i need them for my own purposes.
 The api is expected to change without warning based on my needs but feel free to fork or copy parts and adapt to your own needs.